-- The Superintendent of Schools will then make a decision as early as possible of the day in question whether or not to delay or cancel school.
+- The Superintendent of Schools will then make a decision as early as possible on the day in question whether or not to delay or cancel school.
 When conditions warrant, the decision to delay or cancel school will be made the evening before the next school day.
-Please note, announcements will not be made when schools will maintain their regularly scheduled hours.
+Please note, announcements will not be made when schools maintain their regularly scheduled hours.

 - If students are already present in school and weather conditions worsen during the day, a decision for early release will be considered.

 The Communication Process: What Happens Next

-When a decision is made to delay school, dismiss school early or cancel school, the District’s Director of Communications will first notify parents using the Blackboard Mass Notifications system.
+When a decision is made to delay school, dismiss school early, or cancel school, the District’s Executive Director of Communications & Community Relations will first notify parents using the Blackboard Mass Notifications system.
 Parents will receive a combination of automated phone messages, emails and/or text messages depending on the circumstances.
 Parent or guardian contact information provided at the time a new student is enrolled—or when a parent or guardian updates his/her contact information during the back-to-school returning student process each summer—will automatically be used for notifications through the Blackboard system.

 The automated phone message, email and text message notification system is just one method Lake Travis ISD uses to inform parents of changes to the instructional day caused by inclement weather.
 Parents are advised to also check the Lake Travis ISD website, as well as each campus website, for detailed information.